genjen123/Documentation/ManPage.md

 ##### Descriptions/notes about each topic:

-...for those that want a little more reading in their life ʅ(´◡`)ʃ
+...for those that want a little more reading in their life ʅ（‾◡◝）ʃ

 1. **Command** is a directive to a computer program acting as an interpreter in order to perform a specific task.
 	* Ex: *ls*, *cd*, *echo* are known commands